PaperPrototype/Course-Guidebook/Guidelines/english.md

 # Intro
-This is meant as reference for those making courses on Nanite3D.
 These guidelines are guides and tips not a set of rules, so if you have a better way to do something, then do it.
-Generally these guides have been taken from poeple like Elon Musk ("The biggest problem with education is we don't know why we are learning sonething" --Elon Musk) or are a result of frustrations the author(s) experienced during education.
+Generally these guides have been taken from people like Elon Musk ("The biggest problem with education is we don't know why we are learning sonething" --Elon Musk) or are a result of frustrations the author(s) experienced during education that the want fixed.

-If a guideline is bad (we'll let you define "bad") then make a pull request to change it or make a new Issue.
+If a guideline is not clear or is redundant or hard to understand then make a new Issue so it can be fixed.

 ## COURSE_GUIDELINE_000
 **WHY AM I LEARNING THIS?
 HOW IS THIS USEFUL?**

-Make sure student how the thing your teaching them is useful.
-Explain why student is learning something in the Intro of a lecture or course, or whenever teaching a new concept.
+Make sure student knows why they are learning something and how it is useful.
+Explain why student is learning something in the Intro of a lecture or whenever teaching a new concept.
 Give an example as to how it is useful.
 If its not useful then why learn it?
 Once people understand the usefulness of something they'll want to learn it!

 ![Elon musk attacks the education system](https://www.youtube.com/watch?v=UVHPHNegJNc)